 The chair facilitates proper committee conduct in the review of animal use protocols.

 A non-scientist is an individual who does not use animals in their teaching or research.
 This person represents the non-scientific perspective of animal research.
-By this definition a chemist (who is a scientist) could fit the role of a non-scientist.

 University Attending Veterinarian